Ben10164/CPSC-351/Unit_1.md

 * "Im ready to gobble"
 * "I can't tell you this.
 Ask me when you are 10 years older"
 * "Let's rob the working class"
+* "theres a disability that 14 year old boys have, where they just laugh uncontrollably...
+I dont mean to assume theres a problem with your development but..."
+  * "I loved it then.
+I havent been happy since then"
+* "I was a coach for a basketball team. we lost every game. i was fired"
+* "I was a prison guard"
+  * "Teaching this class is like being a prison guard again"
+* "I should call in a drone strike"

 ## Lecture 1